 Once the size of the shares has been established the court has the power to declare the party’s beneficial shares in the property as well as order the sale of the property.
 They also have the ability to apply equitable accounting principles and make financial orders to help compensate both parties in the circumstances.

-Disputes over ownership of property can become extremely convoluted and outcomes of cases in this area are ultimately extremely fact dependent.
+Disputes over ownership of property can become extremely convoluted and outcomes of cases in this area are ultimately extremely fact-dependent.
 This article should not be relied upon as a substitute for full legal advice.
-If you find yourself in dispute, do not hesitate to get in touch with Poole Alcock’s experienced team.
+If you find yourself in a dispute, do not hesitate to get in touch with Poole Alcock’s experienced team.